 “Vince, to us, was amazing, and he helped me out a lot.
-Granted, if for whatever reason the segment before us pissed him off, there goes the rest of the show for the rest of the guys because now he’s upset.
+Granted, if for whatever reason the segment before us [upset him], there goes the rest of the show for the rest of the guys because now he’s upset.
 So now, any little bad thing that [you] do, [you’re] going to get the bad end of it, as well.

 “Of course, depending on the mood he was in, for the most part, he was very supportive, and he would always help us out.”

-Ricardo Rodriguez continued with an excellent story on Curtis Axel (then known as Michael McGillicutty), the son of the legendary wrestler, “Mr. Perfect” Curt Hennig:
+Ricardo Rodriguez continued with a story on Curtis Axel (then known as Michael McGillicutty), the son of the legendary wrestler “Mr. Perfect” Curt Hennig:

 “Vince likes it when you stand up for yourself.
 I remember one instance, specifically.
 We used to have promo class with Vince.
 I remember this one because I was brand new, so I just stood off to the corner by myself quietly and watched.